-Tensor $X_t$ and $\tilde{X}t$ is as in Eq.
-1, we use the U-Net architecture to predict the radar image 30 minutes later in comparison to 205 the MSDM to demonstrate that the combination of multisource data is better than single source data.
+Tensor X_t and \tilde{X}t are the same as in Eq.
+(1); we use the U-Net architecture to predict the radar image 30 min later in comparison to the MSDM to demonstrate that the combination of multisource data is better than single-source data.